Gareth Evans (geneticist): Academic and clinical career

-From 1990 to 1992 he undertook an MD in cancer genetics developing his career specialisation in neurofibromatosis type 2, while working as a Senior Clinical Research Fellow at Manchester University, later becoming an Honorary Professor of Medical Genetics there, and a Consultant in Medical Genetics and Cancer Epidemiology with the Manchester University Hospitals NHS Foundation Trust and The Christie NHS Foundation Trust.
+Following his MD, Evans was appointed Senior Clinical Research Fellow at the University of Manchester.
+He later became Honorary Professor of Medical Genetics at the University of Manchester and has held consultant appointments in Medical Genetics and Cancer Epidemiology with Manchester University Hospitals NHS Foundation Trust and The Christie NHS Foundation Trust.

-He served as chair of the National Institute for Clinical Excellence's Familial Breast Cancer Guideline Development Group from 2002 to 2010, becoming its clinical lead in 2011.
-He also served as Chief Investigator for two National Institute for Health Research-funded projects on breast cancer prediction from 2009.
-He is a two term NIHR Senior investigator (now emeritus).
+Evans served as Chair of the National Institute for Clinical Excellence (NICE) Familial Breast Cancer Guideline Development Group from 2002 to 2010 and subsequently acted as Clinical Lead for the guideline programme.

+From 2009, he acted as Chief Investigator for National Institute for Health Research (NIHR)-funded research programmes focused on breast cancer risk prediction.
+He is a two-term NIHR Senior Investigator (emeritus).